Is Self-Implementation right for you?

 1. How much time would you allow for your consultants to implement this system for our organization?

-2. How much more time should we allow, given we do not have your level of experience?
+2. How much more time should we allow, given our lower level of experience?
 Should we multiply the vendor's time estimate by 2?
 By 3?

 Measure Your Optionsselfimplementation-1.png